 Your own vs adopted values

 Values and beliefs are a minefield.
 Often we adopt values and beliefs from our parents, our community (religion, work), and our peers (friends).
-We don’t question them, but it doesn’t mean they are right for us.
+You don’t question them, but it doesn’t mean they are right for us.

 When I first came out for being gay to my parents, my dad said he was disappointed because “I imagined you coming to visit us with a wife, two kids and dog in the back of the car.”